-DEBRA International is undertaking a long-term initiative to develop clinical practice guidelines (CPGs) for EB and is one of the few patient organisations in the world leading such initiative.
+DEBRA International is undertaking a long-term initiative to develop Clinical Practice Guidelines (CPGs) for Epidermolysis Bullosa (EB) and is one of the few patient organisations in the world leading such initiative.

 CPGs are guidelines which provide recommendations for clinical care.
 They are based on evidence gained from medical science and, when no evidence exists, on expert opinion.
 The CPGs help patients understand available treatment options and empower patients to have informed consent to work in partnership with their clinicians in developing their own clinical plan.
 For healthcare professionals, the CPGs are useful in recommending treatment for specific conditions based on generally recognised standard parameters, as well as help review treatment benefits and possible harms with their patient.